MadelynSwor/Data_Analysis_Portfolio/Population_of_Electric_Vehicles/README.md

 > The oldest electric vehicle in WA is a Chevrolet with a model year of 1997.

 #### 8.)
 What's the distribution of vehicles by model year?
 > There's been a steady increase of registered EVs save for 2019 and 2014.
 The highest population of EVs are 2023 models.
-Even though by the time the dataset was recorded half way through the year, 2023 models have all other model years beat.
+Note that even though this dataset is from July 2023, consumers were able to buy 2023 models in 2022.

 #### 9.)
 How many cars are eligible for CAFV?
 > Out of the models that have had their CAFV researched, 78% of vehicles qualify.
 It's important to note that models from 2019 to 2024 are 'Unknown' whether they qualify as listed as in the process of being researched by WA.

+#### 10.)
+What's the average electric range for BEVs and PHEVs?
+>

 ### Analysis
 1.)
 One interesting thing is that as early as 1997 there's been BEVs.
 What happened to the decline of early models?